PrtHub/artifact-ui/CONTRIBUTING.md

 ## Adding a New Component

-To add a new component to ui-canvas, you will need to modify several files.
+To add a new component to xanthic, you will need to modify several files.
 Follow these steps:

 ### 1. Create Component

-Create the main component in `registry/default/ui-canvas/example-component.tsx`
+Create the main component in `registry/default/xanthic/example-component.tsx`

 ```typescript
 import React from 'react'